Parallel Best Arm Identification in Heterogeneous Environments: Abstract

 \section{Abstract}

-In this paper, we study the tradeoffs between {\em time-speedup} and {\em the number of communication rounds} of the learning process in the collaborative learning model on non-IID data, where multiple agents interact with possibly different environments and they want to learn an objective in the aggregated environment.
-We use a basic problem in bandit theory called {\em best arm identification in multi-armed bandits} as a vehicle to deliver the following conceptual message: \begin{quote} {\em Collaborative learning on non-IID data is provably more difficult than that on IID data}. \end{quote} In particular, we show the following: \begin{enumerate} \item The speedup in the non-IID data setting can be less than $1$ (that is, a slowdown).
-When the number of rounds $R = O(1)$, we will need at least a {\em polynomial} number of agents (in terms of the number of arms) to achieve a speedup greater than $1$.
-This is in sharp contrast with the IID data setting, in which the speedup is always at least $1$ when $R \ge 2$ regardless of number of agents.
+In this paper, we study the tradeoffs between the {\em time} and the {\em number of communication rounds} of the best arm identification problem in the heterogeneous collaborative learning model, where multiple agents interact with possibly different environments and they want to learn in parallel an objective function in the aggregated environment.
+By proving almost tight upper and lower bounds, we show that collaborative learning in the heterogeneous setting is inherently more difficult than that in the homogeneous setting in terms of the time-round tradeoff.

-\item Adaptivity in the learning process cannot help much in the non-IID data setting.
-This is in sharp contrast with the IID data setting, in which to achieve the same speedup, the best non-adaptive algorithm requires a significantly larger number of rounds than the best adaptive algorithm. \end{enumerate}

-In the technique space, we have further developed the {\em generalized round elimination} technique introduced in \cite{TZZ19}.
-We show that implicit representations of distribution classes can be very useful when working with complex hard input distributions and proving lower bounds directly for adaptive algorithms.